-1. Introduction
+1 Introduction

 In many clinical survival studies, a patient's health status is monitored intermittently until either an event of interest (e.g., failure) or the end of the study window.
-In a simple survival study, a person's health status Y(t) at time t is a binary variable, namely, dead (0) or alive (1).
-In clinical trials with health monitoring, Y(t) is a more detailed description of the individual's state of health, containing relevant patient information such as pulse rate, cholesterol level, cognitive score, or CD4 cell count (Diggle, Sousa and Chetwynd (2008); Farewell and Henderson (2010); Kurland et al. (2009)).
+In a simple survival study, health status Y(t) at time t is a binary variable, dead (0) or alive (1).
+In clinical trials with health monitoring, Y(t) is a more detailed description of the state of health of the individual, containing relevant patient information, e.g., pulse rate, cholesterol level, cognitive score or CD4 cell count [Diggle et al., 2008, Farewell and Henderson, 2010, Kurland et al., 2009].

-In this study, we examine health processes that take values in some prespecified "state-space."
+In this paper, we study health processes taking values in some prespecified "state-space".
 For example, in the illness-death model, the participant's current state takes one of three possible values {Healthy, Unhealthy, Dead}.
-Such a process can be thought of as a coarse view of a patient's state of health over time.
+Such a process can be thought of as a coarse view of the state of health for a patient over time.
 When no baseline covariates are measured beyond the initial state Y(0), the model for the set of patient state-space processes should satisfy natural constraints.
 First, the model should be agnostic to patient labeling.
 Second, the model should be agnostic to sample size considerations.
-These natural constraints (mathematically defined in Section 2) lead to exchangeable Markov multi-state survival processes.
-The purpose of this study is to characterize this set of processes and to show how the theory of exchangeable stochastic processes fits naturally into the applied framework of an event-history analysis.
-Both the parametric continuous-time Markov process with independent participants and the nonparametric counting process are included as special cases.
+These natural constraints (mathematically defined in section 2) lead to exchangeable Markov multi-state survival processes.
+The purpose of this paper is to characterize this set of multi-state survival processes and show how the theory of exchangeable stochastic processes fits naturally into the applied framework of event-history analysis.
+Both the parametric continuous-time Markov process with independent participants and the nonparametric counting process are contained as limiting cases.
 Next, we discuss the notion of "composable systems" and its effect on model specification.
-A Markov chain Monte Carlo (MCMC) algorithm is then derived for posterior computations, given irregularly sampled multi-state survival data.
+A Markov Chain Monte Carlo (MCMC) algorithm is then derived for posterior computations given irregularly sampled multi-state survival data.
 We end with an application to a cardiac allograft vasculopathy (CAV) multi-state survival study.